 |Sociology electives (8 credits)|

-Minor or concentration in Gender Studies
+Minor or Concentration in Gender Studies

-The department encourages majors with special interest in how conceptions of gender shape perceptions, interactions and social institutions, to pursue an interdisciplinary minor or concentration in gender studies.
+The department encourages majors with special interest in how conceptions of gender shape perceptions, interactions, and social institutions, to pursue an interdisciplinary minor or concentration in gender studies.
 Sociology majors may complete a concentration; social work majors may earn a minor in Gender Studies.
-For more information see the Interdisciplinary/Off-Campus Programs section of the
+For more information see the Interdisciplinary/Off-Campus Programs section of the catalog.

-Minor in Peace and Conflict Transformation
+Minor in Peace and Conflict Studies

 Majors who anticipate engaging in peacemaking work in professional or nonprofessional settings, or who are considering graduate study in the field, are encouraged to pursue an interdisciplinary minor in peace and conflict transformation.
 For more information see the Interdisciplinary/Off-Campus Programs section of the catalog.